Skip to content

 Internationalization

-Five-language i18next setup spanning the player client, admin UI, AI dialogue, and translation-management endpoints.
+Six-language i18next setup spanning the player client, admin UI, AI dialogue, and translation-management endpoints (English / Spanish / French / Portuguese / Chinese launch-complete; German Partial).
 Translations ship as bundled JSON namespaces and are also exposed via a database-backed admin API for live editing.

 1. Languages